SolaceLabs/solace-pretty-dump/README.md

 ### One-Line: indent < 0

+Removes the majority of SdkPerf-like message metadata printing, only showing the topic and payload per-line.
 Valid values are between -1 and -250, and specify how far right to indent the payload.  indent = -36 in this example.

 ```